Fidrat/js-foundation-demo/README.md

 bower install
 ```

-This command will probably give you the appropriate permissions. **DO NOT run install with sudo**
+This command will probably give you the appropriate permissions. **DO NOT run npm install commands with sudo**
 ```bash
 sudo chown -R $USER:$(id -gn $USER) /home/$USER/.config
 ```